How to Give Yourself a Performance Review

 4. Write a Plan for Improvement

 Once you’ve completed your self-assessment performance review, it’s important to try and maintain an unbiased mindset as you evaluate your review.
-Don’t let your successes go to your head or your deficiencies discourage you.
+Just remember, don’t let your successes go to your head or your deficiencies discourage you.

-Instead, try to make an objective evaluation of the results of your progress so you can create a plan for improvements in areas where you fell short and recognize your successful efforts so you can continue or even improve them.
+Instead, aim to objectively evaluate your progress, allowing you to create a plan for improving areas where you fell short while also recognizing your successes.
 If it’s been a while since you last updated your business plan, now may be an ideal time to do so as you re-evaluate your business goals and create a plan to achieve them.

 Check out: 3 Ways to Evaluate Small Business Goals